pShota/tgbackupassistant/README.md

 ## Backup files to Telegram

-This tool upload files from specific folder in your Synology NAS to a specific Telegram channel of your choice.
+This tool upload files from specific folder in Synology NAS to a specific Telegram channel of your choice.

 The script make use of [Telethon](https://github.com/LonamiWebs/Telethon) and [pyffmpeg](https://mhaller.github.io/pyffmpeg/)

+It should also works for other linux system with some modification.

 ## Setup